p0k4/Cash-Management-Web-App/readme.md

   - Transferência Bancária
 - 💶 **Monetary input** with real-time total calculation.

+**Clear All Data**:

+- Deletes all entries.
+- Resets document number and operation counter.
+- **Real-Time Filtering**: Filter the transaction table using a search input.
+- **Dynamic Totals**:
+  - Displays the total amount of all visible entries.
+  - Shows subtotals for each payment method (Cash, Multibanco, Bank Transfer).
+- **Form Validations**:
+  - The "Register" button only activates when all fields are filled.
+  - Invalid or empty fields get a red border for visibility.
+- **User Experience Enhancements**:
+  - Current date is automatically set on load.
+  - Next document number is shown in a live hint.
+  - Font Awesome icons used in all buttons for clarity.

 ### 📋 Interactive Table

 - 📥 **Each entry is recorded** in a table with the following columns:
   - Operation
   - Date